Comments to Ethical Skeptic (part 4) - sars2.net

 Yearly cancer incidence data is available from the NHS publication "Cancer Registration Statistics, England, 2022": https://digital.nhs.uk/data-and-information/publications/statistical/cancer-registration-statistics/england-2022#resources (file "Cancer Registration Statistics, updated to use 2021 census population estimates").

 Without any kind of adjustment for population size or age, the yearly number of diagnoses increased by only about 3% between 2019 and 2022.
-In Ethical Skeptic's plot the rate of new diagnoses per population aged 65 and above increased by about 10% between 2019 and 2022, even though the adjustment for population size should make the percentage smaller and not bigger:
+In Ethical Skeptic's plot, the rate of new diagnoses per population aged 65 and above increased by about 10% between 2019 and 2022, even though his adjustment for population size should make the percentage smaller and not bigger:

 t=fread("https://sars2.net/f/Table_1_machine_readable_updated_June2025.csv.gz")